 Given the significant developments in a wide range of factors including technical developments in models for radionuclide migration and accumulation, climate change model treatments and site investigation, characterisation methods and their interpretation, it is considered timely for the reference biospheres methodology to be internationally reviewed and enhanced to take account of this new knowledge and experience.

-The first project meeting will take place from 20-22 April 2016 in Brussels, Belgium (hosted by FANC) after the Annual BIOPROTA meeting.
-Please use the contact form for more details.
+The first project meeting took place from in April 2016 in Brussels, Belgium (hosted by FANC) after the Annual BIOPROTA meeting.

 Two workshops have been organised though BIOPROTA to consider the non-radiological post-disposal impacts of radioactive waste disposal.
 The first, held in Slovenia in 2013, addressed the scientific basis for long-term radiological and hazardous waste disposal assessments.
 Building on that discussion, a second workshop was held in Åsker, Norway in 2015, focussing more precisely on comparison of safety and environmental impact assessments for disposal of radioactive waste and hazardous waste.
 There it was noted that assessment of post-disposal non-radiological impacts of disposal of radioactive waste is nowadays commonly carried out for all types of radioactive waste, from high level to very low level.
 In assessing the non-radiological impacts, it has been natural to draw on the methods used to assess those impacts if the waste were not also radioactive.
 It has also been natural to develop an approach in which non-radioactive pollutants are treated using similar models to those adopted for radioactive materials.